digitalfondue/stampo-maven-plugin/README.md

 ###### archetype (default=basic)

-define which template to use when generating a basic stampo project One of:
+define which template to use when generating a basic stampo project.

+Allowed values:
 * basic: a simple index page
 * site: a multilanguage site with paginated news
 * blog: a multilanguage blog with pagination and tags support